Pratiksha-B29/Business_Insights-360/README.md

 Following good practices in data modeling is essential for optimal performance.
 You can refer to this [blog](https://addendanalytics.com/blog/data-modelling-best-practices) for more information on best practices.

+## Dashboard Designing
+Based on the mock ups received as requirement, the team will start designing the visuals and create measures.

+## Home View
+In Home View, all the views button will be available.User will land on specific view page by clickin the button.
+The various views are:
+Info Page(Home Page)
+Finance View
+Sales View
+Marketing View
+Supply Chain View
+Executive View

+## Overall Report